Preface#

 - Productions ->

-class- Member variables
+Generatorclass- Member variables

-: string of grammar symbols on the right side of the production.
+start: non-terminal symbol on the left side of the production.end: string of grammar symbols on the right side of the production.

 - Member functions

-: converts to string representation for easy printing and debugging.
+__str__: converts to string representation for easy printing and debugging.

 - What is

-for?- When manually defining CFG grammar, writing strings is much easier than defining
+ComposedGeneratorfor?- When manually defining CFG grammar, writing strings is much easier than defining

-provides a layer of conversion. - Additionally, the same left side of a production may correspond to multiple right sides, such as
+Symbol, soComposedGeneratorprovides a layer of conversion. - Additionally, the same left side of a production may correspond to multiple right sides, such as

-, which is "Composed".- Example: A -> a | b
+A -> a | b, reflected in the memberendofComposedGeneratorbeing annotated aslist[list[str]], which is "Composed".- Example: A -> a | b

 - Defined as

-is{start: 'A', end: [['a'], ['b']]}
+ComposedGeneratoris{start: 'A', end: [['a'], ['b']]} - Converting to

 - Defined as